Little Malcolm: Release

 Once the Beatles' partnership had been formally dissolved, in January 1975, the film received a brief run in London's West End.
 In February 1983, Harrison donated his personal copy of Little Malcolm to a New York-based company for screening at a local film festival.

+Reception

+Tom MIlne wrote in The Monthly Film Bulletin: The performances ... are a real pleasure: John Hurt as the diminutive Führer, all hair and bluster masking a shy gazelle; John McEnery, angular and simmering with suppressed violence as the only real potential terrorist in the group; Raymond Platt as the round-eyed, chubby-faced archetype of the hoi polloi; and above all, David Warner as the disaster area Nipple.

+Kim Newman wrote in Sight and Sound : Hurt, producers Harrison and Gavrik Losey, screenwriter Derek Woodward and director Stuart Cooper were compelled to put together this film version, shot in chilly Oldham in a disused gasworks ... with few concessions to realism.
+Speeches run on like demented party pieces, with Hurt fulminating non-stop and Warner spinning out a bizarre fantasy of an encounter in which Nipple – trousers tucked into socks that serve as bicycle clips, hood always up in a manner once seen as silly rather than threatening – presents himself as an erotic dynamo.

+Variety wrote called it "a frequently hilarious, generally thought-provoking and sobering, beautifully acted, but a trifle overlong and repetitious film of uncertain destination, being a bit too special for general audiences and – in some passages – too rough for primetime vidspectators."

 Accolades

 After what Cooper described as an "incredible" reception at Berlin for "this very British film", Little Malcolm won a gold medal at the Atlanta Film Festival in August 1974.
 It was entered into the 24th Berlin International Film Festival, where it won the Silver Bear.

 Home media

 In 2011, the British Film Institute released the film on DVD as part of their flipside strand.